mariolukas/FabScanPi-Server/doc/HARDWARE.md

 <img width="500" src="images/FabScanCube.jpg">

+The laser cut files can be found at : <a href="https://github.com/mariolukas/FabScan-Case">https://github.com/mariolukas/FabScan-Case</a>

 The FabScan PI case is the same as the FabScan (CUBE) case.
 The Logitech webcam is replaced by the a Raspberry PI camera module.
 The Logitech webcam will also work, but it is very slow in combination with the Raspberry PI.
 The Raspberry PI camera module also provides a higher resolution what will increase the scan results.
 It is highly